Claire-Lavigne/Cours-Developper/SEO/WebsiteAnalysis.md

 - Check if the website is responsive
 - Check the HTTP Codes returned by pages
 - Check (In)Active Pages : pages that received or not a visitor from search results
+- Check the quality of existing links :
+  - the URLs are comprehensible and include the subject of the page (ex : https://mysite.com/primary-keyword) ?
+  - Search Console (or Majestic, SEMRush, Moz Explorer...)
+  - Make sure that a majority of your traffic does not originate from spammy links (low-quality, foreign language websites, content completely different from yours)
+  - Check if social media accounts have been created and linked to the website
+  - Redirect if the URL has changed or the page no longer exists : 301 redirect (permanent redirect)

 ## Check Accessibility & Legibility
 - Use [Screen Reader](https://chrome.google.com/webstore/detail/chromevox-classic-extensi/kgejglhpjiefppelpmljglcjbhoiplfn) (Chrome extension)